base10/pomodori/doc/notes.md

 ## 2014-05-16

 Listening to the Ruby Rogues podcast, Episode 155, I heard some pieces about Ruby's shortcomings that had me thinking about how to approach the CLI.
 As mentioned in earlier entries, I plan to use a controller.
 That controller will be responsible for the forking the request.
 The forked request should be self-contained, writing a pid to indicate a running pomodoro, but returning control to the CLI for the user to accomplish other actions.
-I'll also need the notion of a follow-up action (for chaining a pomodoro and a pausa together), but that should wait until the walking skeleton is done.
+I'll also need the notion of a follow-up action (for chaining a pomodoro and a pausa together.

+## 2014-09-11

+So, been a while since I've done anything with this code.
+Time to fix that.

+- TODO: use Service/controller objects between the CLI and data objects
+- Have a number of test failures to address that I left the last time I touched this, apparently.